moodle/devdocs/general/app/development/setup/app-in-browser.md

 ## Installation and configuration

-You can install the Chromium browser by downloading it from [the official download page](https://www.chromium.org/getting-involved/download-chromium).
+You can install the Chromium browser by downloading it from [the official download page](https://www.chromium.org/getting-involved/download-chromium) (make sure to install a version older than 119).

 In order to run the Moodle App, we recommend that you launch the browser with a couple of arguments.
 These are necessary to disable some of the limitations that don't exist in the native application, and also prepare the development environment.